 The school had a concept of mid-day meals when it was the remotest concept.
-They would give students a peanut butter.
-“The grandma was the topper in Chicago examination,” says Javed Bakshi, son of Bakshi Ghulam Mohammad, who heads J&K’s State National Rural Livelihood Mission (SNRLM).
-“She was part of Chicago based firm that used to supply stationery to the school.”
+They would give students peanut butter.
+“The grandma was the topper in the Chicago examination,” says Javed Bakshi, son of Bakshi Ghulam Mohammad, who heads J&K’s State National Rural Livelihood Mission (SNRLM).
+“She was part of a Chicago-based firm that used to supply stationery to the school.”

 Bashir Sidiq, a member of the Kashmir Bar Association is one proud student of Barkat’s School.
 “We were like her sons,” Sidiq says.
 “Barkat Begum used to teach us in the garden and prepared us for the overall development of life.
 She was focussing on underprivileged kids and was very health conscious.”